Compact Proofs of Model Performance via Mechanistic Interpretability: Introduction

 We define a quantitative metric to assess the mechanistic understanding used in a proof strategy by the dimensionality of the function space that the proof strategy must consider, which we deem the \emph{unexplained dimensionality} of the proof strategy (\Autoref{sec:short-proofs-understanding,sec:computing-unexplained-dimensionality-reduction}).
 Using this metric, we find a negative relationship between proof length and degree of understanding.
 We qualitatively examine proof strategies to confirm and explain this relationship, finding that more compact proofs both require and provide more mechanistic understanding.
-We also find suggestive evidence that the trade-off between proof length and tightness of bound is modulated by the faithfulness of the mechanistic understanding used to derive the proof ( \autoref{sec:discussion:faithfulness}).\footnote{Code for reproducing our results can be found at \url{https://github.com/JasonGross/guarantees-based-mechanistic-interpretability/}. \ifthenelse{\boolean{neurips}}{ A cache of generated data can be found at \url{https://github.com/JasonGross/guarantees-based-mechanistic-interpretability-with-data/}. }{ } }
+We also find suggestive evidence that the trade-off between proof length and tightness of bound is modulated by the faithfulness of the mechanistic understanding used to derive the proof ( \autoref{sec:discussion:faithfulness}).\footnote{Code\ifbool{neuripsonly}{ : \mbox{\url{https://github.com/JasonGross/guarantees-based-mechanistic-interpretability/}} }{ for reproducing our results can be found at \url{https://github.com/JasonGross/guarantees-based-mechanistic-interpretability/}. } \ifbool{arxiv}{ A cache of generated data can be found at \url{https://github.com/JasonGross/guarantees-based-mechanistic-interpretability/tree/with-data}. }{ } }

-However, we also identify compounding structureless noise as a key challenge for generating compact proofs on model behavior (\Autoref{sec:discussion:compounding-noise,sec:compounding-structureless-noise:details}).
+However, we also identify compounding structureless error terms as a key challenge for generating compact proofs on model behavior (\Autoref{sec:discussion:compounding-errors,sec:compounding-structureless-errors:details}).
 The implementation of algorithms inside of neural networks may contain components that defy mechanistic understanding and appear to us as ``noise''.
 When we don't know how noise composes across model components, establishing a bound requires pessimizing over the ways the composition could occur.
-Worst-case noise can quickly grow over components even in cases when the empirical noise is small, and lead to vacuous performance bounds (\autoref{sec:compounding-structureless-noise:details}).
+Worst-case noise can quickly grow \ifbool{arxiv}{over components }{}even when the empirical noise is small, leading to vacuous performance bounds\ifbool{arxiv}{~(\autoref{sec:compounding-structureless-errors:details})}{}.

 \FloatBarrier